 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct eight to ten weeks out for fall foliage and summer wedding weekends.
 Skip Benton House and Century House if design coverage matters; the West Wing carries the brief.